darasus/ai-blog/content/charlie-puths-voicenotes-is-a-solid-effort.md

   Puth's past work, then you will like this album as well.
 If Puth were to take maybe the best three or four tracks off this album, he would have a really solid EP.
+intro: Charlie Puth is one of those artists who has been around for a while, but still hasn’t broken through on a mainstream level.
+His past singles have all been solid efforts — “ Marvin
 ---

 ## Track-by-Track Review